Page Reviewed / Updated - May 04, 2020

 Services under CBAS are provided on the managed care model.
 This means a single care provider is responsible for evaluating requirements and providing all forms of assistance in the program.
 Typically, participants will receive all services in a single location at adult day care centers or other specialized care centers located throughout the state.
 The types of benefits projected to be available include:

 The CBAS program is available statewide.
-There are approximately 250 care centers located throughout California, and most counties have more than one care center.
-A complete list of participating centers can be downloaded here.
+There are approximately 258 care centers located throughout California, and most counties have more than one care center.
+A complete list of participating centers can be found here.

 To learn more about applying, one should contact their local California Area Agency on Aging.